A remark on isolated symplectic singularities with trivial local fundamental group: Abstract

-Recently, Bellamy et al.[BBFJLS] constructed an infinite series of 4-dimensional isolated symplectic sngularities with trivial local fundamental group, inspired by a question of Beauville [Be].
+Recently, Bellamy et al. constructed an infinite series of 4-dimensional isolated symplectic sngularities with trivial local fundamental group, inspired by a question of Beauville.
 In this short note, we introduce an easy construction of isolated symplectic singularities (of any dimension) with trivial local fundamental group.
-We will use a toric hyperkaehler construction ([BD], [Go], [HS], [Ko]).
+We will use a toric hyperk\"{a}hler construction.